danmarchuk/Warsaw-Tour-Guide/README.md

 The goal was to create a Tour Guide App which presents relevant information to a user who’s visiting my city.
 The app can list top malls, shops, galleries and museums of the city.
 It contains all the best known secrets that only locals know.

-This project was about combining various ideas and skills we’ve been practicing throughout the course.
+This project was about combining various ideas and skills I’ve been practicing throughout the course on Udacity.com.
 They include:

   - Planning your app design and navigation before coding
   - Selecting proper data structures to store lists of information